Nolan1324/CPXII-Unix-Scripts/README.md

 # CPXII-Unix-Scripts
-CyberPatriot scripts/checklists created by a CyberPatriot student (me) for my team's personal use.
+CyberPatriot scripts/checklists created by a CyberPatriot student (me) for my team's personal use on Unix-based VMs.
 Not authorized for use by other teams.
 ## Unix
 1. Read the README
 2. Do all forensics questions